Cornelius-Figgle/ROSA/README.md

 ## Installation

-*for a more detailed guide, [see here](https://github.com/Cornelius-Figgle/ROSA/blob/main/docs/INSTALLATION.md)*

 ### All Platforms

-[Python 3](https://www.python.org/downloads/) and [poetry](https://python-poetry.org/) will need to be installed if it isn't already
+[Python 3](https://www.python.org/downloads/) and [poetry](https://python-poetry.org/) will need to be installed if they aren't already

-You can then either clone the repo or download the zip from GitHub
+You can then either clone the repo or download the zip/tarball from GitHub

 ```shell
 git clone https://github.com/Cornelius-Figgle/ROSA.git